MinecraftModDevelopment/Modding-Resources/dev_pins.md

 Adding Dependencies to your @Mod annotation is as simple as setting the dependencies field to this: dependencies="required-after:forge@[minVersion,maxVersion)"

-multiple dependencies are separated using ;, min and max version are optional. [, ] = included, (,) = excluded versions. you can also leave the min or max fields empty or omit the whole version range. keywords after = load this mod after the one specified, if present before = load this mod before the one specified, if present.
+Multiple dependencies are separated using ;, min and max version are optional. [, ] = included, (,) = excluded versions. you can also leave the min or max fields empty or omit the whole version range. keywords after = load this mod after the one specified, if present before = load this mod before the one specified, if present.

-keywords can be prefixed with required-, which will force the specified modid to be present.
+Keywords can be prefixed with required-, which will force the specified modid to be present.

-for more info on the version ranges see https://docs.oracle.com/middleware/1212/core/MAVEN/maven_version.htm#MAVEN402
+For more info on the version ranges see https://docs.oracle.com/middleware/1212/core/MAVEN/maven_version.htm#MAVEN402

 ### Version ranges
 Format used in version ranges strings (for dependencies for example)